kleinerELM/match_histogram/README.md

 The ImageJ macro mist_stitching_maps.ijm has to be changed according to the used computer.
 Record a macro in ImageJ, run MIST using CUDA to determine the neccessary settings!

-## match_histogram
+## match_histogram.py
 A script to match the histogram of a bunch of images which can be merged to a larger image

 Select a reference image.
 The histogram of the other images in the same folder will be matched to the histogram of the reference image.

 This script was programmed becaus of a brightness reduction within stiched SEM images of a MAPS project.

-start the script using the following command:
+Start the script using the following command:

 ```bash
 python ./match_histogram.py